opentofu/opentofu/rfc/20240513-static-evaluation-providers.md

   }
 }
 ```
 This implies that all aliased aws providers would be passed into the child module.
+This is confusing as it conflicts with the existing idea of providers configs passed implicitly to child modules with the same names.

 ### Technical Approach